aaronbloomfield/ccc/hws/metamask/index.md

 ### Overview

 You are going to create a web interface for the Auctioneer contract you created in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 This web interface will allow for the creation of NFTs and the ability to start and stop auctions, as well as bidding on running auctions.
 The web page you create will reside on the departmental servers, just like with the [DAO & web3](../daoweb3/index.html) ([md](../daoweb3/index.md)) assignment.
+This assignment will allow *writing* to the blockchain as well as reading from it.

 Writing this homework will require completion of the following assignments: